Page contents © TK Boyd, Sheepdog Software, 2/06-2/21.

 Radio buttons for forms: Radio buttons are a good way to help users enter only valid data.
 Also gives an example of stepwise development... a tool to get you where you want to be sooner rather than later.
 Less haste, more speed.

-Using DDE to keep documents in step.
-DDE is a mature technology for sharing data between documents, and Open Office has it "as standard".
+Using DDE to synchronize documents.
+DDE is a mature technology for sharing data between documents, and Libre Office has it "as standard".

 Draw maps with countries colored in according to data about them.
 There's a really easy way to get really impressive results!

-Export data to CSV Files: The way to do it for any Open Office application.
+Export data to CSV Files: The way to do it for any Libre Office application.
 (CSV files explained elsewhere.)